-- 1. All ten goal areas listed below must be completed. - A total of at least 40 semester credits from courses listed in the MnTC must be satisfactorily completed.
-One course may satisfy more than one goal area, but the course credits may be counted only once. - A 2.0 MnTC GPA is required for recognition of a student's completion of the entire Minnesota Transfer Curriculum, with or without completing an associate degree. - 4.
-Student completing the AA with Art Emphasis are also required to complete the selected MnTC courses listed below.
+- 1. All ten goal areas listed below must be completed. - 2.
+A total of at least 40 semester credits from courses listed in the MnTC must be satisfactorily completed.
+One course may satisfy more than one goal area, but the course credits may be counted only once. - 3.
+A 2.0 MnTC GPA is required for recognition of a student's completion of the entire Minnesota Transfer Curriculum, with or without completing an associate degree. - 4.
+Student completing the AA with Art Emphasis are also required to complete the selected MnTC courses listed below. - □ 2.
+Critical Thinking (three courses required) - □ 3.
+Natural Science (one must include a lab) □ A. One Physical Science course required □ B. One Biological Science course required - □ 4.
+Mathematical/Logical Reasoning (one course required) - □ 5.

-□ 1.
-Communication (two courses required; one from A and one from B)

-□ A. ENGL 1120 OR 1121 ♦

-□ B. CMST 1110 OR CMST 2215 OR CMST 2220

-□ 2.
-Critical Thinking (three courses required)

-Natural Science (one must include a lab)

-☐ A. One Physical Science course required

-☐ B. One Biological Science course required

-□ 4.
-Mathematical/Logical Reasoning (one course required)

 History/Social/Behavioral Sciences

 (two courses required; one from each of two categories)

-☐ A. Economics/Geography
+□ A. Economics/Geography

-☐ B. Anthropology/Psychology/Sociology
+□ B. Anthropology/Psychology/Sociology

-☐ C. History/Political Science
+□ C. History/Political Science

-□ 6.
-Humanities/Fine Arts
+- G. Humanities/Fine Arts

 (two courses required; one from each of two categories)

-☐ A. Literature
+A. Literature

-☐ B. Humanities/Philosophy
+B. Humanities/Philosophy

+- \Box B. Humannes/Fimosophy

-☐ C. Art/Music/Theatre
+- C. Art/Music/Theatre

-□ 7.
+- □ 7.
 Human Diversity (one course required)

 □ 8.
 Global Perspective (one course required)

-☐ ART 1108♦ Art History II

-□ 9.
-Ethical/Civic Responsibility (one course required)
+- 9. Ethical/Civic Responsibility (one course required)

+- □ 10.
+People and the Environment (one course required)